 Joe Jack’s Fish Shack

 Joe Jack’s is far from a “shack”!
-The owner is originally from the U.S. and brings his love of seafood to this happening place right across from Margaritaville.
+The owner is originally from the U.S. and brings his love of seafood to this happening place right across from Margarita Grill.
 Delicious cocktails and great fresh seafood with an outdoor upstairs terrace great for people watching!

 This is the sister restaurant of the Bonito Kitchen in Versalles, but they’ve got a slightly different menu and only serve ramen on certain days of the week.
 The location is prime – right on the river (Rio Cuale) across from Gringo Gulch and the local craft markets.
 The restaurant is part of the Joint Coworking Hotel.
 One day we rented a private office from the coworking space to attend a FIRE (Financially Independent Retire Early) event, and enjoyed a nice lunch at Bonito Kitchen.
 Try their pork belly dumplings, and their limonada con mora azul y lavanda (lavender-blueberry lemonade).
 Everything is made in house, including their specialty coffee and chai beverages.